-A competitor may be prohibited from further play until they comply with the code.
+A competitor may be prohibited from further play until he/she complies with the code.
 A competitor must comply without undue delay and may be subject to penalties for lateness or pace of play.
 Failure to comply may result in disqualification.
-BC Golf may disqualify a competitor who has a record of repeat dress code violations without giving them a chance to comply.
+BC Golf may disqualify a competitor who has a record of repeat dress code violations without giving him/her a chance to comply.